ianclemence/wordup/README.md

 ## Support

-If you have any questions or issues with Wordup, please create an issue.
+If you have any questions or issues with Wordup, please contact me.

 ## License